peter88213/yw-renumber/docs/usage.md

 - **Include Section beginnings** -- Include chapters marked *"This chapter begins a new section"* in the yWriter chapter dialog.
 - **Include "unused" chapters** -- Include chapters marked *"Unused"* in yWriter.
+- **Begin at "start of novel"** -- Start renumbering with the chapter marked as *start of novel* in yWriter.

 #### Styles